makexcake/complete-pipeline-jenkins/README.md

 * Main branch contains the lastest working version.

+* With every chapter more tools and stages will be added.

 ## Preparations

 The following tools are reqired to be installed and configured on Jenkins server: